wwarthen/RomWBW/Source/Doc/SystemGuide.md

 The return value in register A is used as both a device status and a standard HBIOS result code.
 Negative values (bit 7 set) indicate a standard HBIOS result (error) code.
 Otherwise, the return value represents a driver-specific device status.
-In call cases, the value 0 means OK.
+In all cases, the value 0 means OK.

 ### Function 0x11 -- Disk Reset (DIORESET)